 We advocate for the realisation of our human rights in all areas of life, in line with the UN CRPD.
-We call for a society where autistic people are fully recognised, and get the understanding, acceptance, and full enjoyment of their rights they deserve.
-Nothing about autistic people should be done without autistic people.
+We call for a society where autistic people are fully recognised and get the understanding, acceptance, and full enjoyment of their rights they deserve.